-Biological and cultural resources reviews will be conducted prior to such activities to assure that impacts to sensitive resources are avoided or minimized.
+Biological and cultural resources reviews will be conducted prior to activities with the potential to impact resources to assure that impacts to sensitive resources are avoided or minimized.

 The biological resources review will identify the occurrence of federally and state-protected species and habitats in the project area such as avian species protected under the Migratory Bird Treaty Act (MBTA); species protected by the Marine Mammal Protection Act (MMPA); essential fish habitat as defined by the Magnuson-Stevens Fisheries Conservation and Management Act (MSA); plant and animal species and critical habitat protected under the Endangered Species Act (ESA), including candidates for such protection; and state species listed as threatened or endangered.
 Resource review recommendations will be followed during site characterization activities to assure there are no adverse impacts to sensitive species and resources.